Yusreen/Countries-By-Population-Density-Project/README.md

 # Countries By Population Density Project

 This project uses Airflow to scrape and clean data from Wikipedia.
-The clean data is then pushed to Azure Data lake for processing.
+The clean data is pushed to Azure Data lake for processing.
 Tableau is then used to visualize the data.

 View the interactive Tableau dashboard here: <https://public.tableau.com/app/profile/yusreen.shah/viz/PopulationDensityProject/Dashboard1>